Image Credit: Christina @ wocintechchat.com

 Set up automatic DOAJ deposits

-Another core OA publishing professionalization requirement for journals to be Plan S compliant is to be indexed in the Directory of Open Access Journals (DOAJ).
+Another core Plan S requirement for journals taking a fully OA publishing route is inclusion in the Directory of Open Access Journals (DOAJ) index.
 DOAJ indexing serves as a mark of journal quality to scholars, their institutions, and research funders.
-In addition to being a Plan S requirement, DOAJ indexing can also help expand the reach and impacts of the articles you publish because the DOAJ is a popular search tool and DOAJ metadata is ingested by many major discovery services.
+In addition to being a Plan S requirement, DOAJ indexing can also help expand the reach and impact of articles because the DOAJ has a popular search tool, and its metadata cascades to many leading discovery services.

-Applying to the DOAJ is free and once you’ve met all of the indexing criteria you can easily submit an application.
-We break down everything you need to know about the DOAJ’s indexing criteria and how to apply in this blog post.
-Journals that use Scholastica’s OA publishing platform will already fulfill many of the technical specifications on the DOAJ application form.
+We cover everything you need to know about the DOAJ’s indexing criteria and how to apply for inclusion (which is free for any journal) in this blog post.
+Journals that use the Scholastica OA Publishing Platform will already fulfill many of the technical specifications on the DOAJ application form.

-Once your journal is accepted into the DOAJ, adding articles to the index is easy with Scholastica.
-We offer automated metadata deposits to the index to all journals using our OA publishing platform.
+Once your journal is admitted into the DOAJ, adding articles to the index is easy with Scholastica.
+We offer automated metadata deposits to the index for all journals using the Scholastica OA Publishing Platform.
 To turn on Scholastica’s DOAJ integration, follow the steps in this help guide.

 Set up DOI registration and metadata deposits for all articles